 Within the atlas of strange and haunted places, few are more tethered to the otherworldly than the Pine Barrens of southern New Jersey.
-This 1.1 million-acre swath of wilderness touches six counties and sits largely between the sprawling Philadelphia and New York City metropolises.
+This 1.1-million-acre swath of wilderness touches six counties and sits largely between the sprawling metropolises of Philadelphia and New York City.
 Its history is rich and complicated, dating back to the earliest days of Colonial America.
-As far back as the late 1600’s the region has been associated with the lower caste of humanity, such as highwaymen, runaway slaves, deserted soldiers, back woods families, Native Americans, escaped criminals, and other undesirable societal outcasts.
-Of all its colorful inhabitants, no doubt the most famous resident of the Pine Barrens is the infamous “Jersey Devil”.
+As far back as the late 1600s, the region has been associated with the lower caste of humanity, such as highwaymen, runaway slaves, deserted soldiers, backwoods families, Native Americans, escaped criminals, and other undesirable societal outcasts.
+Of all its colorful inhabitants, no doubt the most famous resident of the Pine Barrens is the infamous Jersey Devil.

-It was in 1909, that the name Jersey Devil, became galvanized in the public imagination with a week-long series of highly publicized sightings.
+It was in 1909 that the name Jersey Devil became galvanized in the public imagination with a week-long series of highly publicized sightings.
 During that week in January, the beast allegedly attacked a trolly car, a social club, chased a group of children, slaughtered animals, and left footprints all over New Jersey.
 The hysteria culminated in the actual capture of the beast, albeit a kangaroo with batwings strapped to its back.
 Since then, reports of the Jersey Devil are common in the Pine Barrens and persist to this day.

 So, is Mother Leeds’ demon spawn real and is it still lurking in the dark pines of the Barrens?
-History tells us that Deborah Leeds was a real woman and a mother of twelve, however, it’s unlikely she birthed any monsters.
+History tells us that Deborah Leeds was a real woman and a mother of twelve.
+However, it’s unlikely she birthed any monsters.
 In fact, it is an entirely different Leeds family that produced the Devil and its father may be none other than Benjamin Franklin.

 In 1717, Leeds turned over the almanac to his eldest son, Titan, who continued to include the esoteric elements and astrological symbols in its publication.
-One noteworthy addition by Titan, was the use of the family crest in the masthead, which depicted a wyvern; a bipedal, winged, dragon-like creature.
+One noteworthy addition by Titan was the use of the family crest in the masthead, which depicted a wyvern, a bipedal, winged, dragon-like creature.
 Sound familiar?

-When put in context with the already existing accusations of witchcraft and devil worship, the Leeds family’s loyalty to the increasingly unpopular king, and Franklin’s tongue in cheek writing; it is easy to see how the legends of the Leeds Devil were born.
-Further conflating the myth are the numerous other legendary monsters said to inhabit the area, such as the Snalygaster and its mortal enemy Dwayyo, among many others.
+When put in context, with the already existing accusations of witchcraft and devil worship, the Leeds family’s loyalty to the increasingly unpopular king, and Franklin’s tongue in cheek writing, it is easy to see how the legends of the Leeds Devil were born.
+Further conflating the myth are the numerous other legendary monsters said to inhabit the area, such as the Snallygaster.

 The cross pollination of regional myths and legends certainly explains the bizarre and varying characteristics of the Jersey Devil.
 Is there something fearsome stalking the pines?
 Perhaps.
 Though, as is often the case with urban legends, the origin is often more bizarre than the myth.